devbijay/Fast-Cache/README.md

 ## Features

 - ✅ Full async/sync support for all operations
-- ✅ Redis backend with connection pooling
+- ✅ Multiple backend Support So you can use the same tech stack as your app
 - ✅ Function result caching with decorator syntax
 - ✅ FastAPI dependency injection support
 - ✅ Namespace support for isolating cache entries